fujiwara/maprobe/README.md

 1. For each hosts, execute probes (ping, tcp, http, command).
    - expand place holder in configuration `{{ .Host }}` as [Mackerel host struct](https://godoc.org/github.com/mackerelio/mackerel-client-go#Host).
    - `{{ .Host.IPAddress.eth0 }}` expand to e.g. `192.168.1.1`
-1. Posts host metrics to Mackerel.
+1. Posts host metrics to Mackerel (and/or OpenTelemetry metrics endpoint if configured).
 1. Iterates these processes each 60 sec.

 ### for aggregates